-$^{16}I$ Ching may not even be Chinese in origin, as is suggested by its binary nature (as against the five elements of Chinese cosmology), and by the puzzling non-Chinese the receptive earth-like principle, which the Sinologist E. Pulleyblank claimed to be a cognate of Greek khthőn?; also cf. Needham c.s.; I owe this reminder to Martin Bernal as Sinologist.
+I Ching may not even be Chinese in origin, as is suggested by its binary nature (as against the five elements of Chinese cosmology), and by the puzzling non-Chinese (Tocharian?) etymology of such key concepts as kun, ightharpoonup in the properties of the properearth-like principle, which the Sinologist E. Pullevblank claimed to be a cognate of Greek χθών khthōn; also cf. Needham c.s.; I owe this reminder to Martin Bernal as Sinologist.
 However, by the time it spread to the world of early Islam, I Ching - as a result of transformative localisation - had been a pivotal part of Chinese culture for several millennia.